What is Breast Augmentation With Fat Grafting?

 Once the fat is in place, your body will produce new blood vessels around the cells to provide nourishment and prevent cell death.
 The procedure usually takes between four and five hours.

-Immediately after the procedure, you may have some tenderness, swelling, or bruising in the donor site and in the breasts.
 The pain can be managed by medication recommended by your doctor.
 The swelling and bruising will begin to resolve after about 48 hours.
 Some patients may be asked to wear support garments for a few days.

 Most patients can go back to work within four to seven days (this will vary if you had other procedures done at the same time).
 You will want to avoid strenuous physical activity until you are cleared by your surgeon.